Givemethecharts/SoftUniDemoGithubproject/README.md

 # SoftUniDemoGithubproject
-exercise for softuni python fundamentals
+exercise for softuni python fundamentals!
+I edited this one for first time here on github